Tempo logotype

 • "No rip-and-replace – start in Jira this quarter."
 Tempo is an extension of the Jira investment via the Tempo SPM suite rather than a new centralized platform to build and maintain.

-• Modular rollout: Timesheets, Capacity Planner, Financial Manager, and Structure PPM can be adopted incrementally.
+• Modular rollout: Timesheets, Capacity Planner, Financial Manager, and Structure can be adopted incrementally.

-• Tempo Financial Manager handles CapEx/OpEx, labor costs, and budget vs. actuals pulled from Jira worklogs – operationally grounded, not plan-level.
-Project Portfolios roll cost, revenue, budget, and scope up to the portfolio layer, and Projected Profit, Projected Labor Cost, and Projected Labor Revenue (with Capacity Planner integration) forecast financials from planned time without a dedicated enterprise platform.
+• Financial Manager handles CapEx/OpEx, labor costs, and budget vs. actuals pulled from Jira worklogs – operationally grounded, not plan-level.
+Project portfolios roll cost, revenue, budget, and scope up to the portfolio, and projected profit, projected labor cost, and projected labor revenue (with Capacity Planner integration) forecast financials from planned time without a dedicated enterprise platform.

-• Tempo Timesheets with Rovo agents tightens time fidelity, and that flows through the governance stack.
+• Timesheets with Rovo agents tighten time fidelity, and that flows through the governance stack.

-• SOC 2 Type 2 and ISO 27001/27701 certifications, with GDPR and CCPA covered via standard DPA for enterprise procurement.
+• SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA for enterprise procurement.

 Ideal customer for each tool